Diversity Action Alliance’s

 When will the data be collected?

-When organizations sign the commitment, we request that they provide within 60 days the number of employees with a breakdown by ethnicity/race as of January 1 of that year, and how many employees with the same breakdown they promoted during the previous year.
+When organizations sign the commitment, we request that they provide within 60 days, the number of employees with a breakdown by ethnicity/race as of January 1 of that year and how many employees with the same breakdown they promoted during the previous year.
 Every January, we will ask for the same data.
-Please note that if an organization is not collecting the data requested by the DAA that the organization will begin collection when the commitment is signed.
+Please note that if an organization is not collecting the data requested by the DAA the organization will begin collection when the commitment is signed.

 Why is this data important?